Online training: Buying your first home Tuesday, March 28 – 1:00 PM Learn more

 The conveyance date is the date that buyers and sellers include in the preliminary purchase agreement to determine when the property is transferred from sellers to buyers at the notary.

-When is the conveyance date?
+When is the date of conveyance?

 When do you agree on the conveyance date?